ms-iot/imx-iotcore/Documentation/build-firmware.md

   ```
   Where `PhysicalDrive<X>` is the DeviceID of your SD card as shown by `Get-WmiObject`.

 You might get the output: `Error reading file: 87 The parameter is incorrect`.
-This error can be ignored.
+This error can be ignored as it refers to non-aligned writes on block devices.
+DD for Windows will align and retry.

 If you are working on a dedicated Linux machine (not WSL or VM) use:
 ```